This version has been replaced by the current version of the New Relic Services Privacy Notice located here.

 Your Personal Data may be transferred to, and processed in, countries other than the country in which you are located.
 These countries may have data protection laws that are different to the laws of your country.

-Specifically, if you are located in the EEA or the United Kingdom, you should note that your Personal Data will be accessed by New Relic staff or suppliers, transferred, and/or stored outside the EEA and the United Kingdom, including to the US and other countries which have different data protection laws.
+Specifically, if you are located in the EEA, Switzerland and/or the United Kingdom (UK) you should note that your Personal Data will be accessed by New Relic staff or suppliers, transferred, and/or stored outside the EEA,Switzerland and/or the United Kingdom, including to the US and other countries which have different data protection laws.

 However, we have taken appropriate safeguards to require that your Personal Data will remain protected in accordance with this Services Privacy Notice and as required by applicable data protection law.
 These include implementing an adequate method of transfer, such as the European Commission’s Standard Contractual Clauses, for transfers of Personal Data with our third party service providers and partners, further details of which can be provided upon request.
-We also participate and comply with the EU-US and Swiss-US Privacy Shield Frameworks as required by the US Department of Commerce.
+Please note also that although the EU-US and Swiss-US Privacy Shield Frameworks were invalidated in 2020 as a data transfer mechanism, New Relic is still obliged by the US Federal Trade Commission to comply with the Privacy Shield obligations to maintain its existing Privacy Shield certification.
 Please click here to read our Privacy Shield Notice.

 a.
 Legal Requirements.
 New Relic may access Customer Data and Personal Data contained in Systems Operations Data as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that disclosure is necessary to protect or defend our rights or property of New Relic or users of the Services, protect the safety of others, to investigate fraud, or respond to government requests, including public and government authorities outside a user’s country of residence, for national security and/or law enforcement purposes.